heymaia-io/local-wp-environment/README.md

-# HeyMaia WordPress Development Environment
+# WordPress Development Environment

-This is a Docker-based WordPress development environment specifically configured for developing the HeyMaia WordPress plugin.
+This is a Docker-based WordPress development environment for general WordPress 3. **Plugin not visible:** Ensure your plugin folder is properly mounted in docker-compose.ymlevelopment and plugin testing.

 ## Features